Interpreting Institutional Response

 Practice-First Correction and Pre-Enforcement Supremacy

 Historically, many institutional corrections occurred through practice-first correction: mechanisms were allowed to operate in practice before authoritative settlement determined their final status.
-Legitimacy, effects, and equilibrium were observed through use.
+Effects, consequences, and boundary conditions were observed through use.

-By contrast, pre-enforcement supremacy describes a sequencing choice in which authoritative intervention occurs before a mechanism is allowed to function, preventing observation of its stabilizing or corrective effects.
+By contrast, pre-enforcement supremacy describes a sequencing choice in which authoritative intervention occurs before a mechanism is allowed to function, preventing observation of its operative effects.

 Why This Translation Exists